dantleech/blog/content/posts/2025/10-18-weymouth.md

 *Repair 1*

 I got the wheel back on, cycled down the road.
-Felt the tire - it had deflated
-- or had it?
+Felt the tire - it had deflated - or had it?
 Maybe, I hoped, it had just "found more space".
 I was in denial.
 When I checked it again 10 minutes later it was not deniable any more, it was still going down.
-Finding a bench I sat down and the tire was harder to get off than before and I found another hole and I patched it and I put it back on and I rode on and 10 kilometers later, again, it was going down.
+Finding a bench I sat down and the tire was harder to get off than before and I found another hole and I bloodied my hand and patched it and I put it back on and I rode on and 10 kilometers later, again, it was going down.

 Staying calm in the face of adversity I grunted several explitives and found another bench and this time it would be a replacement.
 I replaced the inner